danielatrivella/np3_ligand/np3_LigPCDS/README.md

 For developers debugging.

-An automatic test was implemented to check the quality of the structure labeling procedure with 8 manually labeled ligands' code.
+An automatic test was implemented to check the quality of the structure labeling procedure with 8 manually labeled ligands with different ligand codes.
-A total of 8 ligands structure were selected and manually labeled.
-The ligands were labeled with the SP-based and the AtomSymbol-based modelings.
+A total of 8 ligand structures were selected and manually labeled.
+The ligands were labeled with the SP-based and the AtomSymbol-based approaches.

 The chosen ligands that compose the list of test cases have the following codes in PDB: 0YB, 1EJ, 58T, DJ4, I3C, MB5, MTE and Q0S.

 This test automatically compares the automatic structure labeling result against the manually labeled structures, defined as the truth table of each test case.

-The choice of these ligands sought to cover a wide range of classes from the proposed vocabularies in different chemical arrangements.
+The choice of these ligands sought to cover a wide range of classes from the proposed vocabularies in different chemical arrangements (even if they are not present in LigPCDS).
-More structures code be manually added to this list of use cases to increase the coverage of this test.
+More structures could be manually added to this list of use cases to increase the coverage of this test.
-To add a new ligand code to the list of use cases, the following steps are necessary (executed from the repository np3_LigPCDS):
+To add a new ligand structure to the list of use cases, the following steps are necessary (executed from the repository np3_LigPCDS):
-- One must first manually add the respective ligand smiles and code to the table 'test/ligands_label/ligands_code_smiles.csv'.
+- One must first manually add the respective ligand SMILES and code to the table 'test/ligands_label/ligands_code_smiles.csv'.
 - Next, one may use the script `test/draw_smiles_test.py` to draw the structure of the ligands codes present in this table and to enumerate their atoms.
-  - Their images are saved to PNG files and stored in the folder 'test/ligands_label/ligands_draw/', which is also created by this script.
+  - Their structure 2D images are saved to PNG files and stored in the folder 'test/ligands_label/ligands_draw/', which is also created by this script.
   - The symbol of the atoms concatenated with the smaller or aromatic cyclic structure in which it appears and its number, as present in the created images, is used as the atoms' ID.
 - Then, one must create a CSV table with the labels of the new structure containing one atom by row, referenced by their atom ID and following the format of the files present in 'test/ligands_label' for the already labeled use cases (e.g. 'I3C.csv' for ligand code I3C).